MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-nextjs-graphql/create-translator-resource.md

 ## Create a Translator resource

-Complete the steps in [this Translator quickstart](/azure/cognitive-services/translator/how-to-create-translator-resource) with the caveat of:
+Complete the steps in [this Translator quickstart](/azure/cognitive-services/translator/how-to-create-translator-resource) with the following caveats:

 * Create the resource in the **Global** region
 * Use [the resource group you created](getting-started.md#create-a-resource-group) for this tutorial series.